Proton Synchrotron Origin of the Very High Energy Emission of GRB 190114C: Abstract

 \section{Abstract}

 We consider here a proton-synchrotron model to explain the MAGIC observation of GRB 190114C afterglow in the energy band $0.2 - 1$~TeV, while the X-ray spectra are explained by electron-synchrotron emission.
 Given the uncertainty of the particle acceleration process, we consider several variations of the model, and show that they all match the data very well.
-We find that the values of the uncertain model parameters are reasonable: explosion energy $\sim 10^{54.5}$~erg, ambient density $\sim 10-100~{\rm cm^{-3}}$, and fraction of electrons/ protons accelerated to a high energy power law of a few per-cents.
-All these values are directly derived from the observed TeV and X-ray fluxes.
-They are consistent with both late time data at all bands, from radio to X-rays, and with numerical models of particle acceleration.
+We find that the values of the uncertain model parameters are reasonable: {isotropic} explosion energy $\sim 10^{54.5}$~erg, ambient density $\sim 10-100~{\rm cm^{-3}}$, and fraction of electrons/protons accelerated to a high energy power law of a few per-cents.
+All these values are directly derived from the observed TeV and X-ray fluxes. { The model also requires that protons be accelerated to observed energies as high as a few $10^{20}$~eV.
+Further, assuming that the jet break takes place after $10^6$~s gives the beaming-corrected energy of the burst to be $\approx 10^{53}$~erg, which is one to two orders of magnitude higher than usually inferred, because of the small fraction of electrons accelerated.} { Our modeling is} consistent with both late time data at all bands, from { optical} to X-rays, and with numerical models of particle acceleration.
 Our results thus demonstrate the relevance of proton-synchrotron emission to the high energy observations of GRBs during their afterglow phase.

 \keywords{Gamma-ray bursts(629) --- Synchrotron emission(856) --- GRB afterglow theory --- particle acceleration --- Gamma-ray transient sources(1853) --- Specific source : GRB 190114C. }